Crewkerne

-Crewkerne (/ˈkruːkərn/ KROO-kərn) is a town and electoral ward in Somerset, England, 9 mi southwest of Yeovil and 7 mi east of Chard all in the South Somerset district.
-The civil parish of West Crewkerne includes the hamlets of Coombe, Woolminstone and Henley – and borders the county of Dorset to the south.
-The town is on the main headwater of the River Parrett, A30 road and West of England Main Line railway, in modern times the slower route between the capital and the southwest peninsula, having been eclipsed by the Taunton route.
+Crewkerne (/ˈkruːkərn/ KROO-kərn) is a town and electoral ward in south Somerset, England, 9 mi southwest of Yeovil and 7 mi east of Chard.
+A separate civil parish of West Crewkerne includes the hamlets of Clapton, Coombe, Woolminstone and Henley, and borders the county of Dorset to the south.
+The town is on the main headwater of the River Parrett, the A30 road and the West of England railway line.

 The earliest written record of Crewkerne is in the 899 will of Alfred the Great who left it to his youngest son Æthelweard.
-After the Norman conquest it was held by William the Conqueror and in the Domesday Survey of 1086 was described as a royal manor.
+After the Norman Conquest it was held by William the Conqueror and in the Domesday Survey of 1086 was described as a royal manor.
 Crewkerne Castle was possibly a Norman motte castle.
-The town grew up in the late mediaeval period around the textile industry, its wealth demonstrated in the fifteenth century Church of St Bartholomew.
+The town grew up in the late mediaeval period around the textile industry, its wealth demonstrated in the 15th-century Church of St Bartholomew.
 During the 18th and 19th centuries the main industry was cloth making, including webbing, and sails for the Royal Navy.

-Local ecological sites include the Bincombe Beeches Local Nature Reserve and the Millwater biological Site of Special Scientific Interest.
+Local ecological sites include the Bincombe Beeches local nature reserve and the Millwater biological Site of Special Scientific Interest.
 Crewkerne railway station is served by South Western Railway.
-There are local supermarkets and local shops, and some local industry.
-The town is the birthplace of several notable people and has varied cultural and sporting facilities including those at Wadham Community School.
+The town is the birthplace of several notable people and has varied cultural and sporting facilities including those at Wadham School.